Mad City (film): Box office

 In the United States, Mad City opened at #6 at the box office, with an opening weekend gross of $4.6 million.
 It went on to gross $10.5 million, but when compared to its $50 million budget, Mad City was a box-office bomb.

 Critical reception

 The film has a score of 32% on Rotten Tomatoes, based on 31 reviews.
 On Metacritic, the film has a score of 45 out of 100 (mixed or average), based on 23 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.
 Film critic Roger Ebert of the Chicago Sun-Times noted Mad City is inspired by the film Ace in the Hole, and gave the movie two stars of four, writing, "The movie knows what it wants to do, but lacks the velocity for lift-off."

-At the 1997 Stinkers Bad Movie Awards, Travolta was nominated for Worst Actor, but lost to Tom Arnold for McHale's Navy.
+At the 1997 Stinkers Bad Movie Awards, John Travolta was nominated for Worst Actor, but lost to Tom Arnold for McHale's Navy.